Mamun Joarder

-Mamun Joarder (মামুন জোয়ার্দার; born 1 April 1973), is a retired Bangladeshi footballer who played as a right winger.
-Mamun played for a total of 7 clubs during his 15 year long career, and he won the Dhaka League title with both Abahani Limited Dhaka and Muktijoddha Sangsad KC.
+Mamun Joarder (মামুন জোয়ার্দার; born 17 February 1968) is a retired Bangladeshi footballer who played as either a right-winger or right wing-back.
+Mamun played for a total of 7 clubs during his 15-year-long career, and won the Dhaka Premier Division League title with both Abahani Limited Dhaka and Muktijoddha Sangsad KC.

-Mamun was also a member of the Bangladesh national football team that won its first international trophy, the Burma Cup in 1995, under coach Otto Pfister.
+Mamun was also a member of the Bangladesh national team that won its first international trophy, the Burma Cup in 1995, under coach Otto Pfister.
 He went on to represent his country from 1990 to 1997, scoring a total of 6 recorded goals.

-Personal life
+Early life

-Mamun's father Alfaz Uddin Joardar was a British footballer.
-His brother Abdul Qadir Joardar played in Aga Khan Gold Cup in 1976.
+Mamun Jaorder was born in Chuadanga District of Khulna Division, Bangladesh on 17 February 1968.
+His father, Alfaz Uddin Joardar, was a footballer during the British regime.
+His brother, Abdul Qadir Joardar, played in the 1978 edition of the Aga Khan Gold Cup.
 Growing up Mamun was a Mohammedan SC supporter.
 Both his father and brothers had encouraged Mamun to go to Dhaka, in order to become a professional footballer.

-After retiring from football in 2000 with Muktijoddha Sangsad KC, Mamun moved to Canada with his wife and 3 children.

-Dhaka league career
+Club career

 Early career

 Mamun Joarder started his youth career in Chuadanga, after passing various stages of selection of U-16 footballers he came to Dhaka to take part in the divisional league final match for Khulna Division.
 After impressing the national team scouts present during the final, Mamun got called up for the Bangladesh U-16 national team training camp.
 However, he was not picked for the final squad.
 Mamun later went on to play for the U-19 national team.
-During 1985, Azad Sporting coach Anjam, gave Mamun the opportunity to play the last two matches of the season in.
-Mamun then went on to play for Chalantika FC and Wari Club over the next couple of years.
-In 1988 Mamun joined mid-table side Victoria SC after doing well in his second season at the club, he earned a move to domestic giants Mohammedan SC, in 1990.
+In 1985, Azad Sporting Club coach Anjam gave Mamun the opportunity to play the last two matches of the Dhaka First Division League season.
+Mamun then went on to play for Mirpur Chalantika and Wari Club over the next couple of years.
+In 1988 Mamun joined mid-table side Victoria SC after doing well in his second season at the club, he earned a move to domestic giants Mohammedan SC in 1990.